identity-fraud/9CT2-Task1-Schmeegledeeps/PROJECT_DEVELOPMENT.md

 >Inputs: When the robot picks up the correct object

->Actions: The robot should continue doing revolutions around the mat until it reaches the centre, which then moves backwards until the start position
+>Actions: The robot should move until it finds the edge of the mat, then loops around the mat until it finds the blue line indicator at the start
 >Expected Outcome: The robot is at its original position

 # Test Cases
 | Test Case | Input     | Expected Output   |